Help – Rocket

 Disabling Rocket for IntelliJ IDEA

-In Rocket’s preferences, select Visual Studio Code via the disabled apps list app picker.
+In Rocket’s preferences, select IntelliJ IDEA via the disabled apps list app picker.
 This will add ‘idea’ to the list.
 Double-click the ‘idea’ entry and change it to ‘IntelliJ IDEA’.
 Rocket will be disabled in IntelliJ IDEA.

 Rocket stopped working